marionebl/jaketrent-blog/source/_posts/2012-11-29-count-javascript-object-attributes.md

 published: true
 ---

 Sometimes it may be useful to know how many attributes a JavaScript object has.
 There's not a fantastic way to do this.
 Or maybe there is.
 Do you know one?
-For what it's worth, here's a way.
+Could cut out IE8 support.
+Or, for what it's worth, here's a way.

 ![Count attributes in js object](http://i.imgur.com/54smb.jpg)